HubSpot/cms-react/docs/index.md

 Note, CMS JS Building Blocks is still in development and we are actively working on many things.
 Here is a list of some features that we are actively implementing but do not work in the feature yet:

 - More performance optimizations
-- Support for passing template-level overrides to the module tag via HubL params
 - Support for contact variable during local proxy
 - Support for importing JS Modules into JS Partials